Discover the magic of Rotorua on one of my many walks

 There are some great walking tracks here and so much to see.
 Imagine standing by the Inferno Crater, gazing at the colossal Frying Pan Lake, and discovering the amazing Black Crater.
 It’s like stepping into a cinematic landscape, minus the green screens, just awesome!

 For those seeking a challenge with a view, the Blue Lake Track walk is a must while in Rotorua.
-The crystal-clear waters of Lake Tikitapu create a mesmerizing backdrop as you walk through the native bush.
+The crystal-clear waters of Lake Tikitapu are amazing.
 Pack a picnic, find a serene spot, and have fun on this walk.

-If you’re in the mood for a more laid-back experience, Hamurana Springs is the perfect escape.
-The clarity of the water is almost magical, and as you stroll along the track, you’ll be surrounded by a redwood grove and towering trees that have witnessed more history than your grandma’s cherished apple pie recipe.
-It really is amazing.
+If you’re in the mood for something more special, then Hamurana Springs is the perfect place for a walk.
+The clarity of the water is almost magical, and as you stroll along the track, you’ll be surrounded by a redwood grove and towering trees.
+It is amazing.
 Unfortunately, this walk is no longer free.

 Of course, after all that walking around Rotorua you must take a dip in the Polynesian Spa they will soothe your legs and feet.
 When I was there it wasn’t so busy, it’s good to go in the quieter time plus you can get the entry cheaper.